 Air toxics, or hazardous air pollutants (HAPs), are pollutants known or suspected to cause cancer, other serious health impacts, and adverse environmental effects.
 The federal Clean Air Act (CAA) currently regulates one hundred eighty-eight (188) HAPs.
 EPA's Government Performance Results Act set a goal of reducing HAP emissions by seventy-five percent (75%) nationwide between 1993 and 2010 to significantly reduce the risks to human health from air pollution.
 EPA is working to further refine this goal to protect human health and the environment by reducing the risks from air toxic emissions, and particularly focusing on populations and areas disproportionately impacted by air pollution, which include, for example, urban areas, children at risk, and populations whose water and food are affected by persistent, bio-accumulating toxics.
-Assessing progress in reducing cumulative risk from HAPs will require EPA to move away from a focus on assessing reductions from tons per year emitted toward a focus on estimating reductions in cancer and non-cancer risks associated with lower emissions.
+Assessing progress in reducing from tons per year emitted toward a focus on estimating reductions in cancer and non-cancer risks associated with lower emissions.